meaning-matters/DCatalog/README.txt

 - I'm aware that having to create images from data (Base64 string) every time is not efficient.
 An in-memory image cache (using `id` as key for example) could be added in case things get a little slow.

+- Off course the current error messages are too low level to be shown to a user.

+- Also if SSL pinning fails it's advisable to divert the user (which might be a hacker) by saying something generic (or completely different).
+Some argue that crashing the production app in this situation is a good option.